Applitest-co-il/test-runner/README.md

 -   command: command to execute
 -   value: provides information required to execute coomand
 -   selectors: list of selectors
--   position: in case selector matches and array of elements, the position of the target element
+-   position: optional - in case selector matches and array of elements, the position of the target element
+-   operator: optional - in case command suports multiple operators, ability to indicate the one to use

 Variables: